 The median age of an English Golden is 12 years and 3 months according to the study, but the median age of an American Golden is only 10 years and 8 months.
 This means that on average an English Golden will live 1 year and 7 months longer than an American Golden and English Goldens get cancer almost 1/2 as often as American Goldens.

 This is the newest section on this webpage.
 Only after several years of breeding and training English Golden Retrievers and interacting with hundreds of previous owners of American Golden Retrievers can we give a consistent difference in the English Cream Golden Retriever personality versus the American Golden Retriever.

 First of all, Recherche Goldens have never bred or owned an American Golden Retriever.
 Recherche Goldens only owns imported English Goldens from the best breeders in Europe.

-On the other hand, we have come in contact with dozens of American Goldens at dog shows, dog parks, veterinarian hospitals, etc… We have also done stud service to American Goldens and had them live in our house for 2-3 weeks at a time.
-More importantly, most of our clients have owned an American Golden Retriever or owns an American Golden Retriever.
-The same observation is noted by almost everyone.
+On the other hand, we have come in contact with dozens of American Goldens at dog shows, dog parks, veterinary hospitals, etc… We have also done stud service to American Goldens and had them live in our house for 2-3 weeks at a time.
+More importantly, most of our clients have owned or currently owns an American Golden Retriever.
+The same observations are noted by almost everyone.

 It’s quite obvious that English Goldens are more often calmer than American Golden Retrievers.
 They are rarely hyper or high energy.
 Many American Golden Retrievers have a lot of energy and are very athletic.
 European Goldens are calmer, more mature and easier to train.